UNSW Alumni Awards past winners

 Can I nominate someone who has previously been nominated?

-• Yes, you may nominate someone who has been previously nominated.
+Yes, you may nominate someone who has been previously nominated.
 Previous winners however are not eligible.

 Can I nominate a UNSW staff member?

-• No, unfortunately UNSW staff can not be nominated and are not eligible.
+No, unfortunately, UNSW staff can not be nominated and are not eligible.

 What should the Statement of Support include?

-• The Statement of Support should clearly state why the nominee should be considered for the selected Alumni Award category and should include evidence.
+The Statement of Support should clearly state why the nominee should be considered for the selected Alumni Award category and should include evidence.
 You may wish to include examples of their work.

 When will winners be announced to the public?

-• Winners will be announced in October 2024.
+Winners will be announced in late 2025.

 Who chooses the winners?